gitlabhq/terraform-provider-gitlab/docs/resources/project_issue.md

 description: |-
   The gitlab_project_issue resource allows to manage the lifecycle of an issue within a project.
   -> During a terraform destroy this resource will close the issue.
 Set the deleteondestroy flag to true to delete the issue instead of closing it.
-  ~> Experimental: while the base functionality of this resource works, it may be subject to minor change.
+  ~> Experimental while the base functionality of this resource works, it may be subject to minor change.
   Upstream API: GitLab API docs https://docs.gitlab.com/ee/api/issues.html
 ---